cr-norris/karma-bird-house/_happenings/6th-annual-karma-bird-house.md

   - 'https://ucarecdn.com/a8f3a3e2-f385-4e22-b1b1-fe4ca6295e15~5/nth/3/'
   - 'https://ucarecdn.com/a8f3a3e2-f385-4e22-b1b1-fe4ca6295e15~5/nth/4/'
 ---
-The annual bird migration from the water cooler to the wine bar.
-A time to check in, chat, and dream big together — without the copy-machine between us.
+Our annual migration from the water cooler to the wine bar.
+A time for birds and friends of birds to check-in, catch up, let loose, and dream big for the coming year.
+Special thanks to Will Cottiss for the images.

-For birds and friends of birds.
-Want an invite?
-Send us an email for a listing of current available spaces, and we’ll see you next year.